kmashint/AkmeCoreBin/README.md

-# AkmeCore
+# AkmeCoreBin

-TODO: Separate binary aspects into an AkmeCoreBin project and have ant download a ZIP release of that.
+Binary aspects of the AkmeCore project downloadable as ZIP releases.